- Summer Session FREE: June 15- August 14, 2020

 Teachers who want to bring the SMG™ to their classrooms can access the SMG™ homepage on the Internet at http://www.stockmarketgame.org

 Click on the state where you live to see how your school can participate.
 Your local SMG™ coordinator will show you how to incorporate the program into your school’s curriculum.
 Some schools use the Game in English classes to promote reading while others use it to strengthen their Economics studies.
-A Fax version is available for those schools who do not have access to the Internet.
-Parents or Grandparents may play with their children or grandchildren through the adult competition.

 Adult investors who wish to participate can also access the SMG™ homepage for registration information.
 After signing up, you’ll be given an account number and password to participate.